K0mp0t/gnn-tam/README.md

 This repository is the official implementation of model architectures from the paper [Graph Neural Networks with Trainable Adjacency Matrices for Fault Diagnosis on Multivariate Sensor Data](https://doi.org/10.1109/ACCESS.2024.3481331).

-## Training and inference examples
+## Training and evaluation examples

 [FDDBenchmark](https://github.com/AIRI-Institute/fddbenchmark) was used in our experiments.